SouthsideSteve/hello-world/README.md

 Hey Guys!

-My name's Steve and I'm new really new to all of this.
+My name's Steve and I'm really new to all of this.